 To become an organisation with influence, the UCSRN should focus on connecting with external partners and maintaining important relationships.
 To provide students with better opportunities after college – whether that may be through an easier transition to master programmes or better job opportunities – the UCSRN needs to create a network of partners that support our mission.
 To other partners, the UCSRN is a gateway through which they can reach the community of 4.000 UCSRN students.
 The UCSRN should try to correct misconceptions and stigmas of UC students.

-Internally, the UCSRN should focus on creating the wanted platforms for discussion.
+Internally, the UCSRN should focus on creating a platform for discussion for our members.
 While the committees focussed on organising events in the past years, the focus of the committees has shifted to be groups where best practices may be shared, student initiatives and local societies may be put into contact to create cross city initiatives and in which policy recommendations to lobby efforts may be discussed.
 Events are not organised top-down anymore: rather, events will evolve bottom-up with the support of the UCSRN.
 An exception to this is the famous UCSRN tournament.

-This document sets guidelines on the eight major goals for the UCSRN in the coming years.
+These are the eight long-term goals for the UCSRN.
 Decisions on how these goals are reached and when they are reached have been intentionally avoided; we believe the boards and students of the coming years need to be free to create a clear vision on what actions they will pursue to reach these goals.